drjrkuhn/Ardulingua/README.md

 ## Server decoding

 Lambda methods in the server's dispatch map can make the process of routing opcodes simpler.
-The server can hard-code each coded meth_str call with a series of key/lambda function pairs.
+The server can hard-code each coded method call with a series of key/lambda function pairs.

 For example in pseudo-code, a property with a value and possible sequence might be coded as lambda captures (pseudocode):
 ```cpp